 Fireworks-related injury?
 We can help

 If you or a loved one has suffered injury or death due to fireworks, we can help.
-The personal injury team at Lomurro Law in Monmouth County has the experience, skill, and dedication necessary to fight on your behalf to receive fair compensation for your injuries due to faulty fireworks or negligence on behalf of another individual.
+The personal injury team at Lomurro Munson LLC in Monmouth County has the experience, skill, and dedication necessary to fight on your behalf to receive fair compensation for your injuries due to faulty fireworks or negligence on behalf of another individual.
 Give us a call.
 Our offices are conveniently located in Freehold and East Brunswick – schedule a free confidential consultation to discuss your case.
 Contact us at 732-482-9285 or online.